 (5) The provisions of subsection (1)(d) and (e) shall apply also with reference to a work or an adaptation thereof which is transmitted in a diffusion service.

-(6) Notwithstanding anything to the contrary in this Act, the Trademark Act, 1993 (Act No. 194 of 1993), and the Counterfeit Goods Act, 1997 (Act No. 37 of 1997), the first sale of or other assignment of ownership of an assigned original or copy of a work in the Republic or outside the Republic, shall exhaust the rights of distribution and importation locally and internationally in respect of such assigned original or copy.
+(6) Notwithstanding anything to the contrary in this Act, the Trademark Act, 1993 (Act No. 194 of 1993), and the Counterfeit Goods Act, 1997 (Act No. 37 of 1997), the first sale of or other assignment of ownership of an assigned original or copy of a work in the Republic or outside the Republic, shall exhaust the rights of distribution and importation locally and internationally in respect of such assigned original or copy provided it was obtained with the permission of the owner.

 Temporary reproduction and adaptation

 12C.
-(1) Any person may make transient or incidental copies or adaptations of a work, including reformatting, where such copies or adaptations are an integral and essential part of a technical process and the purpose of those copies or adaptations is—
+(1) Any person may make transient or incidental copies or adaptations of a work, where such copies or adaptations are an integral and essential part of a technical process and the purpose of those copies are 3 step test as well as excluding adaptation and allowing the exceptions only for —

 (a) to enable the transmission of the work in a network between third parties by an intermediary or any other lawful use of the work; or

-(b) to adapt the work to allow use on different technological devices, such as mobile devices, as long as there is no independent, economic significance to these acts.
+(b) to allow use on different technological devices, such as mobile devices, as long as there is no independent, economic significance to these acts.

+The application of Section 1 above shall be subject to the following conditions:

+It must be limited to certain special cases

+Which do not conflict with the normal exploitation of the work

+Must not unreasonably prejudice the legitimate interests of the author/ rightsholder

 Reproduction for educational and academic activities